18 fun German words and phrases you need to learn

 • Leck mich (doch) am Arsch

-Of course, if these are thrown your way and you’d rather not rise to it, you can simply say “Eigentlich bin ich Pazifist” – “actually, I’m a pacifist.”
+Of course, if the funny German words are thrown your way and you’d rather not rise to it, you can simply say “Eigentlich bin ich Pazifist” – “actually, I’m a pacifist.”

-A huge part of learning languages, especially learning German, is getting to grips with how native speakers really talk.
+A huge part of learning languages is getting to grips with how native speakers really talk.
 Committing a few of these funny German words and phrases to memory won’t just help you attain fluency, it’ll also make the process a lot more enjoyable.
-Learning German while having fun, check out my courses here.
+Also, to learn German while having fun, check out my courses here.

-And as you are here, why don’t you find out about 10 Hilarious Ways To Say Hello in German that we found and that might just provide you with the right amount of non-chalance to get a German native’s instant respect?
+And as you are learning these funny German words, why don’t you also find out about 10 Hilarious Ways To Say Hello in German that we found and that might just provide you with the right amount of non-chalance to get a German native’s instant respect?